Pentax K-3 vs Canon 200D

 - More modern: Reflects 3 years and 8 months of technical progress since the K-3 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the match-up (14 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the K-3 comes out slightly ahead of the 200D (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Pentax K-3 vs Canon 200D